igr/blog/src/content/posts/2025-06-12-prs/index.md

 So, what’s the core problem with PRs?

-We’re essentially asking engineers to contribute to a codebase while _denying_ them full **ownership** of that codebase—they can’t even decide whether their own change gets accepted.
+We’re essentially asking engineers to contribute to a codebase while _denying_ them full **ownership** of that codebase; they can’t even decide whether their own change gets accepted.
 Why on earth would we ask someone to request permission to change code they’re supposed to own?

 And that’s where dysfunction creeps in.

-Stripping ownership from the team is a critical mistake—it goes against the very essence of teamwork.
+Stripping ownership from the team is a critical mistake: it goes against the very essence of teamwork.
 Without clear ownership, no one cares deeply, and everyone gets pulled into endless opinions and debates.
 In my native tongue, there’s a proverb: "mnogo babica, kilavo dete," which loosely translates to the English "Too many cooks spoil the broth."
 When too many people try to manage or interfere, the end result often suffers.

 And that’s just the tip of the iceberg.
 Who decides what changes go in?
 The architect?
 Only seniors?
 What knowledge must they have?
 Do you accept all their remarks?
 Should non-functional changes even block a PR?
 And who reviews the reviewers?